mooxphp/moox/README.md

 ## Custom

-As you might develop with a custom set of TallUI packages or include your own packages with the dev app, we included a second composer.json.
+As you might want to develop with a custom set of TallUI packages or require your own packages, we included a second composer.json.
 This composer-file requires all TallUI packages and can be easily edited or extended without overwriting the main composer.json.

 ```bash
 cd _custom